Link to report will be live on Wednesday, Jan 17, 2018 at 9AM PST!

 The report is the culmination of a survey and story collection project carried out by ACCE Institute and two other statewide community groups, New Jersey Communities United (NJCU) and ISAIAH in Minnesota.
-This project was funded by the Women’s Equality Center, at the Wyss Foundation.
+This project was funded by the Women’s Equality Center.

 2015 was a year to both go deeper on our traditional issue fights as well take on issues we hadn’t engaged in before.
 The pages of this report give a snap shot of what that commitment to racial and economic justice has produced just one year after we rolled out our new framework.
 We are thrilled to share with you organizing efforts and wins from San Diego to Sacramento and everywhere in between.
 We have seen victories in the areas of tenant protections, increased worker pay and protections, community infrastructure improvements, and more.
 None of those wins would have been possible were it not for the unceasing drive of the community members we serve.
 Their brave faces are proudly displayed throughout the proceeding pages.
 To those community members and the thousands of others we worked with in 2015, these victories are for you.

 Throughout this report you will read about exciting leadership development programs, broad coalitions, impactful policy innovations, new messaging strategies that reframe the public debate on everything from budget battles to the housing crisis to the intersection of racial and economic injustices, and community mobilizations into the streets as well as to the ballot box!